Macmachi/TonyPi-GPT4o-walk/README.md

 The robot uses a camera to capture images of its surroundings.
 These images are then analyzed to understand the environment and detect any obstacles or pathways.

 ### 2. **Decision Making**
-Based on the visual input, the robot uses the GPT model to make decisions about its movements.
+Based on the visual input, the robot uses the GPT4o model to make decisions about its movements.
 The model is trained to prioritize moving forward if the path is clear, or to decide whether to turn left or right based on the presence of obstacles.

 ### 3. **Text-to-Speech Conversion**
 The project includes a text-to-speech feature that allows the robot to communicate its decisions.
 This is achieved using the OpenAI API to convert text instructions into speech, which is then played through a speaker.